 Cameron Geddes, PhD

-Cameron Geddes is the deputy director of the Berkeley Lab Laser Accelerator Center and a senior scientist at Lawrence Berkeley National Laboratory.
+Cameron Geddes is the director of the Accelerator Technology and Applied Physics Division, and a senior scientist at Lawrence Berkeley National Laboratory.

 Cameron is the recipient of several honors, including the Hertz Foundation Thesis Prize, the American Physical Society (APS) Apker Award, fellow of APS, and the APS John Dawson Award for Excellence in Plasma Physics Research.
 Cameron holds a BA in physics from Swarthmore College and a PhD in physics from the University of California, Berkeley.